kathy53/property_finder/README.md

-# property_finder
+# Property_finder
-Taking in account several variables to decide to buy or not a property
+Taking into account several variables to decide to buy or not a property.
+In construction